OctopusDeploy/blog/blog/2020-07/changing-a-runbook-to-use-exec-containers/index.md

 ![Changing a runbook process to use execution containers](execution-workers.png)

-Following on from taking a look at execution containers [here](https://octopus.com/blog/extending-octopus-execution-container), I want to change a runbook from running the steps directly on a worker to using [execution containers](https://g.octopushq.com/ExecutionContainersForWorkers).
-Once I have done this, I can have the minimum installed on my worker machine and instead maintain software versions in the Docker images I'll use as execution containers.
+Following on from my previous post, [Execution containers for workers]](https://octopus.com/blog/extending-octopus-execution-container), I want to change a runbook from running the steps directly on a worker to using [execution containers](https://g.octopushq.com/ExecutionContainersForWorkers).
+Doing this will mean I can have the minimum installed on my worker machine, and instead maintain software versions in the Docker images I'll use as execution containers.

-The project I'm looking at is [PetClinic Infrastructure](https://g.octopushq.com/PatternRollingSamplePetClinicIacRunbooks), this project spins up Google Cloud (GCP) infrastructure for other projects to deploy to in the "Pattern - Rolling" space on our samples instance.
+I'm using the project [PetClinic Infrastructure](https://g.octopushq.com/PatternRollingSamplePetClinicIacRunbooks), which spins up Google Cloud (GCP) infrastructure for other projects to deploy to in the **Pattern - Rolling** space on our samples instance.

 :::hint

-You can read about the projects in the "Pattern - Rolling" space in Mark's blog [Convert an existing application to use rolling deployments](https://octopus.com/blog/convert-to-rolling-deployments) and you can browse the samples discussed by logging in as "Guest".
+You can read about the projects in the **Pattern - Rolling** space in Mark's blog [Convert an existing application to use rolling deployments](https://octopus.com/blog/convert-to-rolling-deployments) and you can browse the samples discussed by logging in as _Guest_.

 :::